 - The employer must certify, in writing, that the employee is lacking entry-level skills identified by MCC as the employee’s program competencies and must specify the areas of deficiency within 90 days of the graduate’s initial employment.

 - The employer, graduate, faculty, and associate dean must develop a written education plan for retraining.
-The plan is to be approved by the chief academic officer.
+The plan is to be approved by the Dean of Instruction.

 - Retraining is limited to nine credit hours related to the identified skill deficiency and to those classes regularly scheduled during the period covered by the retraining plan.

 - All retraining must be completed within a calendar year from the time the educational plan is agreed upon.

 - The graduate and/or employer is responsible for cost of books, insurance, uniforms, fees, and other course-related expenses.